danyul/ionical/README.md

-# Ionical - Keep an eye on icals!
+# ionical: Keep an eye on icals!

-- Ionical is a command line tool for icalendar management:
+- ionical is a command line tool for icalendar management:
   - Download icalendar files.
   - View schedules, optionally filtered by start date or event
     summary text.